-- Submission of an application does not guarantee verification. - 2.5.
-The fact that a business is verified as an eligible supplier under the Commission's Supplier Diversity Program and included in the Clearinghouse's database of eligible suppliers is not an endorsement of its ability to perform and does not guarantee contracts with the utilities or other covered entities. - 2.6.
-An applicant's verification form shall be available for inspection by the Commission. - 2.7.
-Falsification of information by the applicant on the verification form is subject to the penalties provided by Pub.
+The fact that a business is certified/verified as an eligible supplier under the Commission's Supplier Diversity Program and included in the Clearinghouse's database of eligible suppliers is not an endorsement of its ability to perform and does not guarantee contracts with the utilities or other covered entities.

+2.6.
+Availability of Verification Forms for Inspection

+An applicant's verification form shall be available for inspection by the Commission.

+2.7.
+Penalty for Falsification

+Falsification of information by the applicant on the verification form is subject to penalties, as provided in Pub.
 Util.
 Code § 8285.